Interim CDC Guidance for Travel to and from Countries Affected by the Polio Vaccine Requirements and Recommendations

 - Clinicians should be aware that patients’ travel plans may change and should discuss optional polio vaccination for travelers planning to stay <4 weeks.

-Clinics may purchase ICVPs from the US Government Printing Office (GPO) using the GPO website or toll-free number (1-866-512-1800).
+Clinics may buy ICVPs from the US Government Publishing Office (GPO) using the GPO website or toll-free number (1-866-512-1800).
 Search or ask for “CDC 731.”
 Packages of 25 or 100 are available.

 Completing ICVPs for Polio

 Clinicians should document polio vaccine administration in the ICVP section used for required vaccines, such as yellow fever vaccine.
 Use the figure above and instructions below to complete the required information for the certificate.

 - The patient’s name should appear exactly as it does on the patient’s passport.